gnat/text-to-speech-ubuntu/README.md

 1. **Read** `bash -c "espeak-ng -s260 -g0 -p40 -v en-us \"$(xsel | sed -e :a -e 'N;s/\n/ /;ta')\""`
 2. **Stop Reading** `bash -c "killall espeak-ng"`

+### Using KDE custom shortcuts.
+KDE keyboard shortcuts have major issues with multiple commands in the same action.
+In the short term this seems to work, although it is not as robust as the Gnome version:

+* `xsel > /tmp/speak.txt | espeak -s260 -g0 -p40 -v english-us -f /tmp/speak.txt`

 ### Why?
 Because my favorite TTS reader [gespeaker](https://github.com/muflone/gespeaker) (python frontend to espeak) is unmaintained, and most other options suck or are browser only.